min2ha/ukwa-site/content/target/15713/index.en.md

   "start_date": "2017-12-08T09:00:00Z"
 }

-# National Student Association of Medical Research (NSAMR), The

 <p>The National Student Association of Medical Research (NSAMR) is a student-led organisation that aims to encourage and enable medical students to pursue a career in academic medicine.
 It supports regional student research societies and funds an annual national student conference.</p>